punneetmehta/Truecaller-UnOfficial-API/README.md

 Q : How can i use it?
 Ans : You Just need to Fire a Simple HTTP Get Request on our API Url with Your PHPHive Truecaller API Token.
-API Token can be Obtained from https://tcapi.phphive.info/console/ Fore Free.
+API Token can be Obtained from https://tcapi.phphive.info/console/ For Free.

 Q : Is There any Daily Limit for Using this API ?